A Brief History

 Beginning with the 2012 event, the forum has taken on the task of organizing the community’s annual Martin Luther King Jr. Day activity.
 This effort began in the late 1980s and has grown into a significant observance that draws about 900 people each year.
 This success has continued under the forum’s leadership.
 Starting in January 2014, the forum will take on another community-wide project, hosting monthly cultural diversity gatherings at Tyler Public Library.
 The group continues on other projects and welcomes any suggestions.

-“The Tyler Together Race Relations Forum is an organization whose goal is to promote tolerance and understanding among the various ethnic groups within our community in order to bring about more racial equality.
-The scope will cover but not be limited to public schools, workplaces, minority-owned businesses.
-It will involve initiation of, or support of, programs that promote diversity and tolerance as well as provide a venue for open and frank discussions relating to racial equality.”
+“The Tyler Together Race Relations Forum is an organization whose goal is to promote and facilitate acceptance, inclusiveness, unification, equality, and understanding among the various cultures within our community.
+The scope will cover, but not be limited to, public schools, workplaces, and minority-owned businesses.
+It will involve initiation or support of programs and events that promote diversity and acceptance as well as provide forums for open and frank discussions relating to race, inclusiveness, unification, and equality.”

 The Tyler Together Race Relations Forum meets monthly.
 The public is welcome to attend.
 You can go to https://tylertogether.org to learn more, or contact us at email@example.com